pgmodeler/pgmodeler/README.md

 * pgModeler can sometimes crash during the export, import or validation process due to some threaded operations that, depending on the size and the arrangement of the model, cause race conditions.
 * Due to particularities on executing bundles on MacOSX, the file association does not work correctly on this system.
 So it's not possible to open a model file by clicking it on Finder.

-Change Log
+Changelog
 ----------

-The detailed log of changes can be seen on [CHANGELOG.md](https://github.com/pgmodeler/pgmodeler/blob/master/CHANGELOG.md) file.
+The detailed changelog can be seen on [CHANGELOG.md](https://github.com/pgmodeler/pgmodeler/blob/master/CHANGELOG.md) file.

 Older Releases/Code
 -------------------